Llanishen Reservoir: History

 Many original features are still intact.

 In 1881, Cardiff Corporation commissioned their Borough Engineer, John Avery Brandon Williams, to report on water resources within a reasonable distance of Cardiff.
 He presented his findings in May and August 1881, and concluded that reservoirs on the upper Taff Fawr, on the southern edge of the Brecon Beacons would be the best solution.
-He also recommended that the Llanishen Reservoir, which had been authorised in 1878 by an Act of Parliament obtained by the Cardiff Waterworks Company prior to the Corporation buying them out, should be constructed urgently.
-He also suggested that its capacity could be increased from 140 e6impgal to 300 e6impgal without exceeding the limits of deviation specified in the Act.
+He also recommended that the Llanishen Reservoir, which had been authorised by the Cardiff Waterworks Act 1878 (41 & 42 Vict. c. cxliv) obtained by the Cardiff Waterworks Company prior to Cardiff Corporation buying them out, should be constructed urgently.
+He also suggested that its capacity could be increased from 140 e6impgal to 300 e6impgal without exceeding the limits of deviation specified in the act.
 The corporation were unsure how to proceed and sought the advice of the water engineer, John Frederick Bateman who agreed with Williams that the Taff Fawr scheme was the most promising solution which would fulfil the town's requirements at the least cost.
 They decided to build Llanishen Reservoir first, so that surplus water from the Lisvane catchment would not be lost, while the larger Taff Fawr project was under construction.
 The contract for the initial work was awarded to John Mackay in 1882 and completed in 1884, but it is unclear exactly what this involved, as soon afterwards, another contract for further work was awarded to Hill Brothers.
 They were unable to complete the work, due to financial difficulties arising from a sewerage contract at High Wycombe, and so T A Walker took over, completing the construction in 1886.
 Walker used a standard gauge railway to assist in the work, for three locomotives, an 0-6-0 saddle tank named Romilly and two 0-4-0 saddle tanks named Rhymney and Douglas are known to have worked on the site.
 All were manufactured by Hunslet Engine Company, and moved to the Manchester Ship Canal project afterwards.